bbohling/dotfiles/readme.md

 # Brandon's ~~Dries's~~ Dotfiles

-Still a work in progress as I switch ~~from ZSH to Fish~~ back to Bash. :grimacing:
+Still a work in progress as I switch ~~from ZSH to Fish~~ back to Bash. :grimacing: :grimacing: :grimacing:

 ## What Is This?